jun-brro/ASTRA/README.md

 ```
 (Note: when performing image attribution on LLaVA-v1.5 or MiniGPT-4, please comment out line 1 in `./image_attr/__init__.py` to avoid potential bugs caused by differences in environments.)

-To obtain the reference activations (e.g., for Qwen2-VL), run the following commands:
+To obtain the calibration activations (e.g., for Qwen2-VL), run the following commands:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python ./extract_act/extracting_activations_qwen_ref.py
 ```